-The Board of Directors for SCWWA has agreed to purchase nutrient credits for nitrogen and phosphorous through 2020.
+- The Authority has agreed by resolution with financial support from Dinwiddie County to participate in the required nutrient improvements for the South Central Wastewater Authority (SCWWA).
+The estimated cost of the nutrient improvements at the South Central Wastewater Authority is between \$60 million and \$65 million with Dinwiddie County responsible for 10%. - The Board of Directors for SCWWA agreed to purchase nutrient credits for nitrogen and phosphorous through 2020.
 It is anticipated that the nutrient project will be delayed until 2021.
 The current VPDES permit expires in 2021.
 The Authority will be responsible for a pro rata share for the operating costs of the new system and the debt service and interest.
-Dinwiddie County is responsible for 10% of the total cost of the total nutrient project.
+Dinwiddie County is responsible for 10% of the total cost of the nutrient project.
 Of that 10%, Authority customers are responsible for approximately 50% of the Dinwiddie County share.
-The Authority is considering a rate study to ensure the rates will fund all expenses including this project and increased operating expenses.

-- The Authority participated with the developer of the Lake Jordan Subdivision to oversize the water line through the development adjacent to Route 1 from 8" to 16" in FY07.
+The Authority is considering a rate study to ensure the rates will fund all expenses including this project and increased operating expenses. - The Authority participated with the developer of the Lake Jordan Subdivision to oversize the water line through the development adjacent to Route 1 from 8" to 16" in FY07.
 The oversizing cost of the water line is being reimbursed to the developer through reduced water connection fees for the developer per the Authority's Rules and Regulations.
-This reimbursement is still in effect for FY19.
-During FY19, there were no connections that met the criteria for developer reimbursement.
-To date, the subdivision has not been built out. - The unrestricted cash and cash equivalents increased by \$661,541 or approximately 81%.
-This increase is a result of the collection of the Aldi connection fees, reimbursement from the County for the Aldi contributions by the Authority during the project and the Southside Lagoon reimbursement for the construction cost to close.
-Furthermore operating expenses were reduced across the board.
+This reimbursement is still in effect for FY20.
+During FY20, there were five connections that met the criteria for developer reimbursement.
+To date, the subdivision has not been built out. - The unrestricted cash and cash equivalents decreased by \$80,995 or approximately 5.49%.
+This decrease is a result of fewer commercial connection fees in FY20 compared to FY19. - The Authority continues to pay off debt service and interest on the existing bonds.
+This is illustrated by a reduction from FY19 to FY20 in long-term and total liabilities.